 In 1936, civil war broke out between the Nationalist forces of General Franco and the Republicans.
 Young English men and women, like Laurie Lee, came over to help fight fascism.
 But the defeated Republicans suffered a terrible revenge, under a military dictatorship.
 When Franco died in 1975, the return to democracy was swift.
 Today 68 million tourists a year come to admire Spain’s history, its art, or just to relax in the sun.

 1. The Vikings: Raiding the world

 The Vikings have a reputation for ruthless and random brutality.
 But is that reputation deserved?
 Maybe.
-But the latest research has turned up some surprises about these Dark Ages raiders from Norway and Iceland.
+But the latest research has turned up some surprises about these Dark Ages raiders from Norway and Denmark.
 However, they certainly were fearsome warriors and sea-farers, whose empire stretched from Turkey to North America.

 2. The Vikings: Gods, ships & slaves.

 There was more to the Vikings than rape and pillaging.
 They were traders and farmers, and they liked music, chess, partying and sports.
 And Viking women had equal rights with men when it came to divorce.
 But as in many ancient societies, bottom of the heap were slaves.
 The Vikings are still with us in Britain today - in everyday words we use, and in the names of many towns and villages where we live.